 If you’re looking to borrow between £7,500 and £15,000, M&S Bank offers a competitive deal.

 And the £40 gift card is an added bonus.

 As mentioned, to qualify for the £40 gift card you must apply for your M&S loan through MoneySuperMarket or MoneySavingExpert by December 4.

 And although M&S offers one of the top loan rates for sums of between £7,500 and £15,000, remember that for borrowing of less than £7,500 and, in particular, more than £15,000, better rates are available from other lenders.

 Bear in mind too that the best rates are reserved for those with a top-notch credit rating.
 If you haven’t checked your credit file for a while, head over to our credit monitoring channel.

-It is also worth using our Smart Search tool which will show you how likely you are to be accepted for certain loans, without leaving a mark on your credit file.
+It is also worth using our Eligibility Checker tool which will show you how likely you are to be accepted for certain loans, without leaving a mark on your credit file.